ZhengrongGuoChina/Graphene-topology/README.md

 ## Citation
 If you use this library in your research, please cite:

-"A Topological Sum Rule for the Chirality of Carbon Nanotubes", Zhengrong Guo, ...
+"Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis", Zhengrong Guo, ...
 (2025, In submission)

 ## Acknowledgments